elunna/hackem/hackem_changelog.md

     - A powerful spell that causes a large geyser of water to slam into its target, causing physical damage (8d6).
     - What's new: can now rust any unprotected worn armor.
 - [x] Vulnerability	 (new)
     - It's target temporarily becomes vulnerable to either fire, cold, shock or acid-based attacks, dropping its resistance (if any exists) by 50%.

-[x] Fix unstoning monster spell timeout.
-Changed timeout for monster spell of stone to flesh to timeout 2d7 instead of rn2(7).

 ## Artifacts: